Tulsa race massacre: Present-day Black Wall Street

 Black Wall Street can still be found today under the Historical Greenwood District in Tulsa, Oklahoma.
 After the Tulsa Race Massacre of 1921, it took about 10 years to rebuild the district.
-The historical Vernon AME Church is the only building standing today which is a part of the last remaining structure of the 1921 massacre.
+The historical Vernon AME Church is the only building standing today that is a part of the last remaining structure of the 1921 massacre.

 The residents of the Greenwood district try to keep the memory of the Tulsa Race Massacre prominent within the community.
 Today, many memorials stand out of respect for the memory of what was once Black Wall Street.
 Many investigations are still underway in the Greenwood District in the hope that more unmarked graves can be found and more victims of the Massacre can be identified.